Horn Product Care & Warranty

 *Insects can damage horn

-*Extreme or rapid fluctuations in temperature (hot or cold) and humidity cause small changes in dimensions of horn, bone, and antler, which can lead to cracking especially between bone and resin/wood.
+*Fluctuations in temperature (hot or cold) and humidity cause small changes in dimensions of horn, bone, and antler, which can lead to cracking especially between bone and resin/wood.
+This is normal and part of owning a horn tankard or mug.
+The seal simply needs to undergo maintenance.

 *Liquids such as strong cleaning solutions or even soaking in water can also cause damage